Always knowing when to

 - Lawns maintained at the correct height are less likely to have disease and weed infestation.
 Kentucky bluegrass and tall fescue should be mowed at two or three inches in height.
 Mow frequently, removing no more than one-third of the blades at a time.

 - Change the way you water your lawn.
-Let the condition your grass and soil be your guide to irrigation, not the cycle on your watering system or the number of days since the last watering.
+Let the condition of your grass and soil be your guide to irrigation, not the cycle on your watering system or the number of days since the last watering.
 Use a screwdriver to probe the soil.
 If the probe is moist when pulled from the soil or if it’s easy to push to a depth of three to four inches, the lawn probably doesn’t need watering.

 - Monitor your lawn for damaging turfgrass insects.
 In areas previously damaged, consider a preventative (systemic) insecticide.